 Year on year more patients are diagnosed with cancer and improved survival rates mean more people are living with cancer and the effects of its treatment.
-Our cancer strategy includes a number of initiatives to increase early diagnosis, in collaboration with primary care, and maintain short waiting time s for diagnostic tests.
-We will ensure that 95% of all suspected cancer referrals have the diagnosis confirmed or excluded within four weeks.
-We will be prioritising the prostate pathway for particular focus to ensure that patients are assessed and referred on for surgery in a timely way.
+In line with cancer transformation initiatives, our cancer strategy includes a number of initiatives to increase early diagnosis, in collaboration with primary care, and maintain short waiting times for diagnostic tests.
+We will ensure that 95% of all suspected cancer referrals have the diagnosis confirmed or excluded within four weeks by April 2019.
+We will be prioritising the prostate and colo-rectal pathways for particular focus to ensure that patients are assessed and referred on for surgery in a timely way.
 In relation to patients with breast cancer we have introduced stratified follow ups with patients initiating follow up appointments or seeing specialist nurses as appropriate.